-ADM
+Section Content Welcome This section provides an introduction to TOGAF, and contains the formal documentation defining its use with Enterprise Architect.
+Using TOGAF Get started with TOGAF, learning about the model structure, templates, diagram types and more.
+TOGAF ADM The key to TOGAF remains a reliable, practical method - the TOGAF Architecture Development Method

-The TOGAF Enterprise Continum

-The TOGAF Enterprise Continuum is a 'virtual repository' of all the architecture assets - models, Patterns, architecture descriptions and other artifacts - that exist both within the enterprise and in the IT industry at large, and that the enterprise considers itself to have available for the development of architectures for the enterprise.

-Federal Enterprise Architecture Framework

-TOGAF provides diagrams and Toolbox pages specific to the Federal Enterprise Architecture Framework (FEAF).
+(ADM) - for defining business needs and developing an architecture that meets those needs, applying the elements of TOGAF and other architectural assets available to the organization.
+The TOGAF Enterprise Continuum The TOGAF Enterprise Continuum is a 'virtual repository' of all the architecture assets - models, Patterns, architecture descriptions and other artifacts - that exist both within the enterprise and in the IT industry at large, and that the enterprise considers itself to have available for the development of architectures for the enterprise.
+Federal Enterprise Architecture Framework TOGAF provides diagrams and Toolbox pages specific to the Federal Enterprise Architecture Framework (FEAF).
 It also provides 'out-of-the-box' models of the FEAF Performance Reference model and Technical Reference model.

-TOGAF Catalogs

-Enterprise Architect helps you to create Model Catalog Artifacts, using the TOGAF-Catalog model Pattern, for:
+TOGAF Catalogs Organization Units Catalog Name Sta A Enterprise Pro rc Showing 1 - 1 of 7 items Enterprise Architect helps you to create Model Catalog Artifacts, using the TOGAF-Catalog model Pattern, for: Actors Business Services

-Actors

-- Business Services

-- Organization Units

-- Principles

-- Requirements and

-- Roles

-Welcome to TOGAF in Enterprise Architect
+Organization UnitsPrinciples Requirements andRoles

+Brief Introduction
-Welcome to The Open Group Architecture Framework (TOGAF) integrated with Enterprise Architect.

-Using this technology, users of Enterprise Architect benefit from TOGAF within a powerful modeling environment based on open standards.
+Welcome to The Open Group Architecture Framework (TOGAF) integrated with Enterprise Architect.Using this technology, users of Enterprise Architect benefit from TOGAF within a powerful modeling environment based on open standards.